The Mouse That Jack Built: See also

 The Honeymousers, another TV show parody (that is, of The Honeymooners), featuring mice as caricatures of the TV actors.
 In this case, however, the original actors did not perform.
-The voices were impressions done by June Foray (Alice), Bea Benaderet (Trixie), Daws Butler (Ralph) and Mel Blanc (Ed).
-Blanc had stated that he did not like doing impressions, believing that to be like stealing from other actors.
+The voices were impressions done by June Foray (Alice) and Daws Butler (Ralph and Ed).

+Mel Blanc had stated that he did not like doing impressions, believing that to be like stealing from other actors.
 This personal objection may have led to Warner Bros. using the actual cast of The Jack Benny Program to do their own voices in The Mouse that Jack Built.